WaelYasmina/ThreeBoilerplate/README.md

 3. Open the terminal, type this command: npm install
 4. Ctrl + click on the server link "http://localhost:1234" to open the app in your browser;
 5. Have fun!

+• The ./static folder is where you put the images and 3D models.

+• The the ./src/ is where you put your Javascript and CSS folders and files.